 “Two roads diverged in a wood, and I – I took the one less traveled by, and that has made all the difference.”
 Early on Robert never took the common path, born in Sandy, UT at 15 he went to a military prep boarding school that gave him a strong foundation in Duty, Honor and Achievement.
 He graduated with high honors at California State University Fullerton in Political Science and set off to backpack 9 countries in Europe.
 He met the love of his life at 21 in Southern California and never looked back.
 After a decade in the restaurant industry the young couple moved to St George to provide an amazing place for their son Robert Jr. to grow up.
 Community involvement has always been a passion and Real Estate is his vehicle in having a life worth living in safe and beautiful place.

-With a heart bigger than his body, Larkin Group Client Concierge Jesse Poll may simply be the most beloved person on the team!
+With a heart bigger than his body, Larkin Groups all around guy, Jesse Poll may simply be the most beloved person on the team!
+We say "All Around Guy" because there is nothing Jesse wouldn't do to help the team, or a client.
 After 20 years in the hospitality Industry holding every position you could think of, Jesse graduated in 2012 with a Bachelor’s degree in Business and ventured into the world of real estate.
 You truly have to meet Jesse to fully comprehend his passion for delivering happiness to others – a true servant.
 Maybe the most proud Grandpa in town, Jesse shares this thought: “At the end of the day I always want to know in my heart that I have done all I could do for our clients and anyone else that shows up in our world here at the Larkin Group.”
 And he means it!

 Ever wonder who’s behind the scenes making sure your listing photos look “Pinterest-perfect” or getting feedback from your latest home showing?
 Meet Charmie Mendoza, The Larkin Group’s Marketing Specialist!
 Mother of one darling son, Charmie has a wealth of experience which includes multiple fortune 100 companies and over 3 years helping Larkin Group clients get their homes sold FAST, and for top dollar.
 Being an advocate of “doing it right the first time”, Charmie has earned numerous performance awards and is just plain dependable.
 We’re grateful to have her and know she’s always “got our backs”!